Prolific 'Graduate' writer-actor Buck Henry dies at 89

 Prolific ‘Graduate’ writer-actor Buck Henry dies at 89

-NEW YORK (AP) — Buck Henry, the versatile writer, director and character actor who co-wrote and appeared in “The Graduate,” has died in Los Angeles.
+NEW YORK (AP) — Buck Henry, the versatile writer, director and character actor who co-wrote and appeared in “The Graduate,” has died.
 He was 89.

-Henry’s wife, Irene Ramp, told The Washington Post that his death Wednesday was due to a heart attack.
+Henry’s wife, Irene Ramp, told The Washington Post that his death Wednesday in Los Angeles was due to a heart attack.

 Henry acted in and co-directed “Heaven Can Wait.”
 Henry and Mel Brooks helped created the classic 1960s spy sitcom “Get Smart.”

-Short and deceptively mild, wearing black-rimmed glasses, Henry appeared numerous times as a guest host on “Saturday Night Live.”
-He played such memorable characters as the creepy baby-sitter Uncle Roy and the father of “Nerd” Bill Murray.
+Short and deceptively mild, wearing black-rimmed glasses, Henry was an established film and television writer who became widely recognizable during the early years of “Saturday Night Live.”
+He hosted numerous times and played such memorable characters as the creepy baby-sitter Uncle Roy and the father of “Nerd” Bill Murray.
+His gift for satire and knowledge of current events fit perfectly with the brash outlook of the young cast and writers.
+“SNL” producer Lorne Michaels would praise Henry for teaching him “a whole other level of things.

+“When Buck Henry came to the show, he carried The New York Times around with him the whole day, and he would read it A-1, A-2, A-3 — all in sequence,” Michaels said in “Live From New York,” an oral history published in 2002.

+Henry was such a fixture on “SNL” that he was chosen to host the final show for seasons 2-5, from 1977-1980.

 Trending